Word (computer architecture): Size families

 A similar phenomenon has developed in Intel's x86 assembly language – because of the support for various sizes (and backward compatibility) in the instruction set, some instruction mnemonics carry "d" or "q" identifiers denoting "double-", "quad-" or "double-quad-", which are in terms of the architecture's original 16-bit word size.

 An example with a different word size is the IBM System/360 family.
 In the System/360 architecture, System/370 architecture and System/390 architecture, there are 8-bit bytes, 16-bit halfwords, 32-bit words and 64-bit doublewords.
 The z/Architecture, which is the 64-bit member of that architecture family, continues to refer to 16-bit halfwords, 32-bit words, and 64-bit doublewords, and additionally features 128-bit quadwords.

-In general, new processors must use the same data word lengths and virtual address widths as an older processor to have binary compatibility with that older processor.
+In general, new processors must use the same data word lengths and virtual address widths as does an older processor to have binary compatibility with that older processor.

 Often carefully written source code - written with source-code compatibility and software portability in mind - can be recompiled to run on a variety of processors, even ones with different data word lengths or different address widths or both.